 "The China Resources Headquarters tower is Shenzhen's latest vertical icon, marking the latest node of cultural development with its tapered, diagrid form and diverse uses for its main client and the public at large," said a statement from KPF.

 The building will be topped by a 68.4-metre-high "sky hall" events space, which will benefit from views over the city.

 The tower is located on Shenzhen Bay in the western part of the city, where it stands next to the Shenzhen Sports Complex in a new business district.

-At the base of the building a 2,000 square-meter park will contain a pavilion with shops, along with a 3,000 square-meter museum, performance hall, and auditorium.
+At the base of the building a 2,000 square-metre park will contain a pavilion with shops, along with a 3,000 square-metre museum, performance hall, and auditorium.

 KPF has designed some of tallest skyscrapers in the world.